iamyounix/myzshconf/README.md

 ## Introduction

-The Z shell (also known as `zsh`) is a Unix shell that is built on top of bash (the default shell for macOS) with additional features.
-It's recommended to use `zsh` over `bash`.
-It's also highly recommended to install a framework with `zsh` as it makes dealing with configuration, plugins and themes a lot nicer.
-We've also included an `env.sh` file where we store our aliases, exports, path changes etc. We put this in a separate file to not pollute our main configuration file too much.
+The Z shell (also known as zsh) is a Unix shell that is built on top of bash (the default shell for macOS) with additional features.
+It's recommended to use zsh over bash.
+It's also highly recommended to install a framework with zsh as it makes dealing with configuration, plugins and themes a lot nicer.
+We've also included an env.sh file where we store our aliases, exports, path changes etc. We put this in a separate file to not pollute our main configuration file too much.
 This file is found in the bottom of this page.

 ### Updating and Install